John Moran Bailey: Legacy

 Connecticut Democrats honor Bailey each year with their Jefferson-Jackson-Bailey Dinner.
 An admiring biography of Bailey was written by Senator Joe Lieberman in 1981.

-The Bailey and Kennelly families have a prominent presence in the Connecticut Democratic Party and in their home city of Hartford.
+The Bailey and Kennelly families have a prominent presence in the Connecticut Democratic Party and in the city of Hartford.
 In Hartford, they're one of the last prominent Irish families in a city that is now dominated by African Americans and Puerto Ricans.

-Bailey's daughter, Barbara Bailey Kennelly served in the U.S. Congress representing Connecticut's first congressional district.
+Bailey's daughter, Barbara Kennelly served in the U.S. Congress representing Connecticut's first congressional district.
 She later left the House to run for governor in a race she lost to the incumbent, John G. Rowland.

 Another Bailey daughter, Judith Bailey Perkins, is a professor at Saint Joseph College in West Hartford.

 Bailey's son, also named John Bailey, was a career prosecutor in Connecticut, first serving as Hartford State's Attorney, then as Chief State's Attorney.

 Many of Bailey's grandsons went on to have politically oriented careers: John Moran Bailey II is currently the Director of Government and Community Affairs for a nonprofit, SINA Inc., Justin Kronholm, is the former executive director of the Connecticut Democratic State Central Committee, and John B. Kennelly was previously elected to Hartford Court of Common Council and was an early rival to Hartford mayor Eddie Perez.